Hamaarag/DB_interface/SCHEMA.md

 | conservation_code | conservation_status_enum | Code for the status (NOT NULL) |

 **Primary Key**: (taxon_version_id, conservation_scheme)

+**Note**: No foreign key constraint is used between conservation_code and conservation_status_lookup.conservation_code since the ENUM type already ensures valid values.
+The lookup table is used purely for normalization to avoid repeating descriptions.

 ### Trait Link Tables